krestfield/docs/certdog/dotnet_client.md

 You can obtain the client from GitHub [here](https://github.com/krestfield/certdog-dotnet-client)

-Or download a signed version of the dll from [here](https://krestfield.s3.eu-west-2.amazonaws.com/certdog/certdognet.dll)
+Or the dll from [here](https://krestfield.s3.eu-west-2.amazonaws.com/certdog/certdognet.dll)